langchain-ai/langchainjs/README.md

 import { OpenAI } from "langchain/llms/openai";
 ```

+## Supported Environments

+LangChain is written in TypeScript and can be used in:

+- Node.js (ESM and CommonJS) - 18.x, 19.x, 20.x
+- Cloudflare Workers
+- Vercel / Next.js (Browser, Serverless and Edge functions)
+- Supabase Edge Functions
+- Browser
+- Deno

 ## 🤔 What is this?

 Large language models (LLMs) are emerging as a transformative technology, enabling